DARPA-CRITICALMAAS/ta1_integration/README.md

 In our examples below, we will call the new module `extract_ore`, its container `inferlink/ta1_extract_ore`, and its class `ExtractOreTask`.

-_NOTE: Many of the existing module names have numbers in their names, e.g.
-"5_map_crop" or "MapCrop5Task".
-This is just to alleviate my own confusion and will soon go away._

 ## 3.1.
 Your New Module